pamatulli81/qs-core-refugee/README.md

 The data folder is containing the .qvf file including the data used for the project provided by the Qlik Master Summit team

 ## Credits
-* UI Web Design template
+* UI Web Design inspirated by
     - Ekene Ijeoma
     - Hyperakt